 What Not To Eat

 Perhaps, now would be the time to switch to herbal tea!
 Coffee contains high amounts of caffeine that throws off your endocrine system, causing your blood sugar levels to fluctuate.
-It also makes the symptoms of PMS worse,
+It also makes the symptoms of PMS worse, increasing anxiety and mood swings.8 Although there are experts who state that caffeine might actually help reduce period pain, it’s best to stay away as research says otherwise.

 2. Packaged Juices And Foods